aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 The source is the data of the pivotTable.
 If PivotSource is not empty ,the chart is PivotChart.

+**Remarks**

 If the pivot table "PivotTable1" in the Worksheet "Sheet1" in the file "Book1.xls".
 The pivotSource could be "[Book1.xls]Sheet1!PivotTable1" if the chart and the PivotTable is not in the same workbook.
 If you set this property ,the previous data source setting will be lost.

 **Returns:**
 java.lang.String